-If you have been watching the news lately you will probably have noticed many really strange things have been happening: earthquakes, floods, droughts, fires, wars, and warmongering.
+If you've been watching the news lately it probably hasn't escaped your attention that really strange and unprecedented things have been happening: historic earthquakes, record-breaking floods, droughts, and fires, mass animal deaths, and a myriad of wars and threats of war.
 Additionally, you will probably have noticed the massive, rapid movement towards globalization and global governance under the United Nations, International Monetary Fund, Bank of International Settlements, World Court, and other international institutions.
 The miraculous rise and consolidation of the European Union probably has not escaped your attention either.
-Add to this the Biblical saber-rattling among the countries of the Middle East and the media's 24/7 fixation with Israel, Palestine, and Jerusalem and you know something is going on.
+Add to this the Biblical saber-rattling among the countries of the Middle East and the media's 24/7 fixation on Israel, Palestine, and Jerusalem and you know something is going on.

 It might seem hard to find your way through all the confusion and mass deception, but it can be done.
 There is a light that shines in the darkness and He is called the Word of God.
 The Bible predicted, thousands of years ago in fact, that certain things would happen before God would return and make things right.
 These things are actually happening.
 All the things that are happening should demonstrate to you that the times we are living in are very different than all of the previous times where dates were set and time passed with nothing happening.
 Those dates occurred without the necessary accompaniment of the current events that were prophesied in the Bible.
 Things have changed.